-We experienced net losses in each year from our inception, including net losses of \$240.3 million and \$34.0 million for the years ended December 31, 2021, and 2020, respectively, and \$367.2 million for the six months ended June 30, 2022.
-We believe we will
+We experienced net losses in each year from our inception, including net losses of \$740.3 million and \$240.3 million for the years ended December 31, 2022, and 2021, respectively, and\$52.6 million for the three months ended March 31, 2023.
+We believe we will continue to incur operating losses and negative cash flow in the near-term as we continue to invest significantly in our business, in particular across our research and development efforts and sales and marketing programs.
+These investments may not result in increased revenue or growth in our business or enable us to achieve profitability.

 In addition, as a public company, we incur significant additional legal, accounting and other expenses.
-As we acquire and integrate companies, we will also incur additional legal, accounting and other expenses.
+We will also incur additional legal, accounting and other expenses in connection with acquisitions and integration activities associated therewith.
 These increased expenditures may make it harder for us to achieve and maintain future profitability.
 Revenue growth and growth in our customer base may not be sustainable, and we may not achieve sufficient revenue to achieve or maintain profitability.
 We may incur significant losses in the future for a number of reasons, including due to the other risks described in this Quarterly Report on Form 10-Q, and we may encounter unforeseen expenses, difficulties, complications and delays and other unknown events.
 As a result, our losses may be larger than anticipated, we may incur significant losses for the foreseeable future, and we may not achieve profitability, and even if we do, we may not be able to maintain or increase profitability.
-Furthermore, if our future growth and operating performance fail to meet investor or securities analyst expectations, or if we have future negative cash flow or losses resulting from our investment in acquiring customers or expanding our operations, this could have a material adverse effect on our business, financial condition and results of operations.
+Furthermore, if our future growth and operating performance fail to meet investor or securities analyst expectations, or if we have future negative cash flow or losses resulting from our investment in acquiring customers or expanding our operations, this could have a material adverse effect on our business, financial condition, and results of operations.